craigmichaelmartin/weather-app--birch/README.md

 using the latest EcmaScript 2015 (ES6) additions,
 transpiled with babel and moduled with ES6 modules using Browersify,
 built with the Backbone framework,
-styled with SASS and Bootstrap 4 (Alpha) within the SUITCSS mindset,
+styled with SASS and Bootstrap 4 (Alpha)
+within the BEM inspired SUITCSS methodology,
 charted with D3 and enhanced with Font Awesome vector icons,
-convenienced by underscore and jquery,
+convenienced by Underscore and jQuery,
 tested with Karma, Mocha, Chai, and Sinon,
+using PhantomJS, Chrome, Firefox, and Safari,
-tooled with npm for dependepenies, and  npm scripts for tasks with
+tooled with npm for package management,
+and npm scripts for tasks involving
 ESLint, Uglify, Autoprefixer, CSScomb,
 CSSLint, CSSMin, Clean-css, Http-server, and more.